-With Christmas a couple of weeks away, you may be looking for some fun party dessert ideas.
-We all love sweet treats at Christmas, but we don’t really want big portions.
-Just that little bite to satisfy our craving for something a little sweet.
-I have the perfect option to fill that need: let me show you how to make marshmallow pops ~ the cutest little sweet Christmas treat.
+With Christmas a few weeks away, you may be looking for some fun party dessert ideas.
+I have a sweet option to fill that need: let me show you how to make marshmallow pops for Christmas treats.

 These cute little sweet bites are great options as part of a dessert platter or to take to a party (“I’ll bring the dessert!”)

 I want to show you how to make marshmallow pops, how easy they are, and how you can make them for a variety of occasions throughout the year so I have created a video for you.

 How to Make Marshmallow Pops for Christmas Treats

 This post contains affiliate links to products used in the creation of this project.
 If you should order any item from this site, I may receive compensation, but you do not pay a penny more.
 Your purchase is greatly appreciated as it helps support the continued publication of this site.

 When can you use these marshmallow pops?
 Here are actual events when I’ve used them.
 See more ideas at the end of the post.

 - I first made marshmallow pops on Valentine’s Day for a girlfriends’ luncheon.